These services may be experiencing disruption at this time. Please contact them directly to ensure they are still running.

 Information Governance Team

 The Data Protection Act 1998 is legislation established to protect an individual’s privacy by regulating the way their personal data is processed.
-The Act is based on eight legally enforceable principles which organisations who obtain and handle personal data must follow.
+More information can be found on the Freedom of Information webpages.

-Devon County Council is committed to upholding these principles and has a recognised Data Protection Office with responsibility for that.
+Devon County Council is committed to upholding these principles and has a recognised Data Protection Officer with responsibility for that.